Empowering Children Bay Area

 About

-Empowering Children Bay Area focuses on reading tutoring for children who are not yet fluent readers.
-The program matches volunteer tutors aged 50 and older with children in 1st to 3rd grades who need extra help in reading.
-Students in the program are often a half to a full year and a half behind in reading.
+Empowering Children Bay Area offers reading tutoring for children who need extra help in reading.
+The program matches each child with a volunteer tutor who is at least 50 years old, and most tutors are between 65 and 85 years old.
+Students in the program are often a half to a full year and a half behind in reading when they start.

 • Ages: 6–9 years old